 The Best Online Fax Services

 The most intuitive service we tested.
-Even better: It’s free and easy to send up to five fax pages per month, and paid plans start at $10/month for 300 pages.
+Even better: It’s free and easy to send up to five pages per month — just what you need to send those one-off faxes.
+Paid plans start at $10/month for 300 pages.

 Fax machines are antiquated.
 Paper jams, phone line fees, mysteriously failed transmissions — why not just use email?
 Turns out, we still haven’t figured out a more secure way to send documents quickly across large distances.
 Emails can be intercepted by any half-talented hacker with a MacBook.
 Encryption helps, but it’s no guarantee your messages won’t be read by someone you don’t want looking at them.

 A signed, faxed document is considered legal under most circumstances, while the legality of an email is much less clear.